tjni/setuptools-git-versioning/docs/schemas/tag/post_release.rst

 Sometimes you want see just ``1.0.0.post1`` value or even ``1.0.0``.

-To get version in such a format you set a template in the config file:
+To get version in such a format you can set a template in the config file:

 - ``setup.py``: